Phong-Vi/Leon-Practice-Python/README.md

 # Leon-Practice-Python

+## Purpose
-Python practical work exercises at school by Léon.
+Python practical work exercises at school by Léon 🚀